Kulnita/Carrera/readme.md

 ## 🔍 Question
 * How to Forecast Daily Sales on Sales Superstore Dataset ?
+* How is Our Sales Overall ?
+* Hi
+* Hi
+* Hi

 ## 📊 Data
 Our Daily Total Sales Dataset is Already Stationary, Our Three Test State that Our Data Stationary.

+## Analyze
+* Overall, Our Total Sales and Total Order is Growing Over the Years.

 ## 🧠 Model
 * Our Model is Having Multiple Trial, at First, Our Model is Try on Arima Model